Lyon: Transport

 The Transports en commun lyonnais (TCL), Lyon's public transit system, consisting of metro, tramways and buses, serves 62 communes of the Lyon metropolis.
 The metro network has four lines (A, B, C and D), 42 stations, and runs with a frequency of up to a train every 2 minutes.
 There are eight Lyon tram lines since november 2020: T1 from Debourg in the south to IUT-Feyssine in the north, Tram T2 from Hôtel de région Montrochet to Saint-Priest in the south-east, Tram T3 from Part-Dieu to Meyzieu, Tram T4 from 'Hôptial Feyzin Venissieux' to La Doua Gaston Berger.
 Tram T5 from Grange Blanche, in the south-east to Eurexpo in the south-west.
 Tram T6 from Debourg, in the south to Hôpitaux Est-Pinel in the east.
 Tram T7 from Vaux-en-Velin la soie, in the north-east to Décines – OL Vallée in the east.
 And Rhône Express tramline from Part-Dieu to Lyon–Saint-Exupéry Airport.
 The Lyon bus network consists of the Lyon trolleybus system, motorbuses, and coaches for areas outside the centre.
 There are also two funicular lines from Vieux Lyon to Saint-Just and Fourvière.
 The ticketing system is relatively simple as the city has only one public transport operator, the SYTRAL.

-The public transit system has been complemented since 2005 by Vélo'v, a bicycle network providing a low-cost service where bicycles can be hired and returned at any of 340 stations throughout the city.
+The public transit system was complemented in 2005 by Vélo'v, a bicycle network providing a low-cost bicycle-hire service made up of 340 stations throughout the city.
 Borrowing a bicycle for less than 30 minutes is free.
 Free rental time can be extended for another 30 minutes at any station.
 Lyon was the first city in France to introduce this bicycle renting system.
-In 2011 the Auto'lib car rental service was introduced; it works much the same way as the Velo'v but for cars.
+In 2011, the Auto'lib car rental service was introduced.
+It worked much the same way as the Velo'v but for cars.
+It closed in 2018.